-2.1 Study Region and Data Sources
+165 2.1 Study Region and Data Sources

 We used Google Earth Pro 7.1.7 (Google Earth, 2018) and ESRI ArcMap 10.4 software (ESRI, 2017) to search for active rock glaciers.
 Google Earth Pro provides imagery acquired at multiple dates from the early 1990s to present, orthorectified to accurate and easily manipulated three-dimensional surfaces.
-Quick access to multiple images of the same location, captured at different times of day, during different seasons, and across multiple years facilitated active rock glacier identification certainty.
-We relied on Google Earth Pro and the three-dimensional elevation models it provides for most identifications, supplementing with National Agricultural Imagery Program (NAIP, 2019) other plan-view imagery imported into ArcMap 10.4 when Google Earth Pro imagery was unsuitable due to cloud cover, or other issues.
+Quick access to multiple images of the same location, captured at different times of day, during different seasons, and across multiple years facilitated active rock glacier identification

+170 certainty.
+We relied on Google Earth Pro and the three-dimensional elevation models it provides for most identifications, supplementing with National Agricultural Imagery Program (NAIP, 2019) other plan-view imagery imported into ArcMap 10.4 when Google Earth Pro imagery was unsuitable due to cloud cover, snow cover, or other issues.

-We initially began evaluating all montane regions of the contiguous U.S., but failed to find any quickly found no evidence of active rock glaciers east of the Rocky Mountain States.
-Therefore, therefore we focused our efforts on the 11 westernmost states (Arizona (AZ), California (CA), Colorado (CO), Idaho (ID), Montana (MT), New Mexico (NM), Nevada (NV), Oregon (OR), Utah (UT), Washington (WA), Wyoming (WY), AZ, CA, CO, ID, MT, NM, NV, OR, UT, WA, WY).
+We initially began evaluating all montane regions of the contiguous U.S., but failed to find any quickly found no-evidence of active_rock glaciers east of the Rocky Mountain States.
+Therefore, ;we focused our efforts on the 11 westernmost states (Arizona (AZ), California (CA), Colorado (CO), Idaho (ID), Montana (MT), New Mexico (NM), Nevada (NV), Oregon (OR), Utah (UT), Washington (WA), Wyoming (WY))-therefore we focused our efforts on the 11 westernmost states (AZ, CA, CO, ID, MT, NM, NV, OR, UT, WA, WY).
 Climatologically, thisthe study region is defined by four zones of the NOAA U.S. Climate Region system (Karl and Koss 1984): the Northwest Climate Region (hereafter "NW Regionregion") of ID, OR and WA; the Southwest Climate Region (hereafter "SW Regionregion") of AZ, CO, NM and UT; the West Climate Region (hereafter "W Regionregion") of CA and NV; and the West North Central Climate Region (hereafter "WNC Regionregion") of MT and WY.
-The major mountain range in each of the four Regionsregions is the Cascades, Southern Rockies, Sierra Nevada and Northern Rockies, respectively.
+The major mountain range in each of the four Regions is the Cascades, Southern Rockies, Sierra Nevada and Northern Rockies, respectively.